Skip to content

 TradeDock & Shipyard

-📐 Design-only.
+🚧 Partial.
 TradeDocks are rare premium hubs that combine an upgraded trading floor with a 12-slip player shipyard.
-No tradedocks table, slip-rental service, or construction-event RNG path exists yet.
+The slip-rental construction pipeline is shipped (see Status summary); the premium trading floor, construction-event RNG, and dedicated UI panels remain 📐 Design-only.
 The status marker is omitted on individual subsections to reduce noise — assume 📐 throughout unless a subsection says otherwise.
-Adjacent ship-construction infrastructure (the Warp Jumper crafting reference in gameplay/ships.md) is partially scaffolded but is not the slip-rental flow described here.

 Overview